9 Best Chainsaws for Cutting Firewood – Reviews & Buyer’s Guide 2022

 The weight goes hand in hand with the handling.
 A heavier machine will be more challenging to use and can quickly grow too heavy to continue operating.
 However, a saw that is too light may require additional force to cut through larger pieces of firewood.
 The perfect weight will be different for everyone, but it’s essential to remember while you are shopping, that gas-powered chainsaws tend to weigh more than battery-powered saws.

 We recommend choosing a gas-powered chainsaw if you intend to cut large amounts of firewood.
-The Makita EA7900PRZ1 is our pick for best overall and is the perfect example of an extremely powerful gas-powered saw that’s prepared to tackle any job.
+The Makita EA7900PRZ1 is our pick for best chainsaw for cutting firewood overall, and is the perfect example of an extremely powerful gas-powered saw that’s prepared to tackle any job.
 It also features electronic ignition and other features that make it easier to use while remaining durable.
-The DeWalt DCCS670X1 is our pick for the best value, and this less expensive gas saw is also slightly less powerful and not as feature-rich.
+The DeWalt DCCS670X1 is our pick for the best chainsaw for cutting firewood for the value, and this less expensive gas saw is also slightly less powerful and not as feature-rich.
 However, it will still outperform any battery-powered unit, many that are the same price once you purchase the battery and charger.
 We recommend battery-powered saws for people that already own other battery-powered tools or plan on buying several tools from the same brand.

 We hope our reviews and buyer’s guide have been helpful and have brought you closer to a decision.
 If you have enjoyed reading and learned something new, please share these chainsaws for cutting firewood on Facebook and Twitter.

-- 1 A Quick Glance at our Top Picks:
+- 1 A Quick Glance at our Top Picks in 2022

 - 2.1 1.
 Makita EA7900PRZ1 Chainsaw – Best Overall